mtoscano84/freddo-food-agent-ai/README.md

 ```

 ### Setting up your Database
-Freddo Agent AI Assistant uses a database to store the data model and the embeddings to resolve the user queries and navigate through the use journey
+Freddo Agent AI Assistant leverages AlloyDB to persist the data, provides context and resolve user queries.

 Follow these instructions to set up and configure the database

 [Setting up your Database](docs/alloydb.md)

 ### Deploying MCP ToolBox
-MCP ToolBox allows our agent to connect to database using the different tools
+MCP ToolBox exposes a set of specialized functionalities, or "tools," that allow the agent to perform actions and access data.

 Follow these instructions to deploy MCP ToolBox along with the Tools in CloudRun